DiscordBM/DiscordBM/README.md

 A Discord libarary for making Discord bots in Swift.

 ## How to use
-First you need to initialize a `DiscordManager` instance, then tell it to connect and start using it:
+First you need to initialize a `GatewayManager` instance, then tell it to connect and start using it:

 ### Intializing A Manager With Vapor
 ```swift